esper-io/dev-docs/docs/home/console.md

 :::tip
 You may approve in-ROM apps or Preloaded apps in a device from a Provisioning Template during provisioning by [entering the package name in the Apps screen](./console.md#provisioning-templates).:::

+The default install action for Google Play apps in the Esper provisioning template is now set to "Post Provisioning”.
+Previously our customers found that some Google Play Store apps were slow to install, freezing the provisioning process while customers waited for the install to complete.

+Now, the default is to complete provisioning and then install any and all Google Play Store apps.
+You can of course change this behavior by selecting “During Provisioning” in your Provisioning Template Apps section if you wish to have the install occur during provisioning.

 ### Uploading Enterprise Apps to the Esper Cloud